ghwns-dev/SSDsim/README.md

-# SSDsim: An Educational SSD Simulator for AI Workload Analysis
+# SSDsim: A Simple SSD Simulator for AI Workload Analysis

 ## Overview